abdullahalfarabi150-a11y/apache-ec2-project/README.md

 EOF

 systemctl restart httpd

-## ✅ Result
+### 3. Result
-The EC2 instance successfully hosted a custom Apache web server, and the webpage was accessible via the public IP address.
+- The EC2 instance was successfully launched
+- Apache web server was installed and configured
+- Custom webpage was deployed and accessible via public IP